sst/guide/_chapters/getting-production-ready.md

 $ mv tests libs mocks node_modules -t services/notes
 ```

-In the coming chapters, we'll be creating an `infrastructure/` directory for our CDK app.
+In the coming chapters, we'll also be creating an `infrastructure/` directory for our CDK app.

 ### Update the serverless.yml

 We'll also be deploying our app to multiple environments.
-This is so that when we make changes or test our app while developing, we don't affect our users.
+This makes it so that when we make changes or test our app while developing, we don't affect our users.
 So let's start by defaulting our API to deploy to the development environment, instead of production.

 {%change%} Open the `services/notes/serverless.yml` and find the following line: